prathii7/Computational-Methods-and-Tools-in-Statistics/README.md

 # Computational-Methods-and-Tools-in-Statistics
-This repository contains my coursework (ssignments &amp; code) for STATS 506 (Fall 2025) at the University of Michigan.
+This repository contains my coursework (assignments &amp; code) for STATS 506 (Fall 2025) at the University of Michigan.
 All assignments and reports are implemented in **R**.

 ## Assignments